AQUATIC INVASIVE SPECIES ARE BEING INTRODUCED BY THE BUCKETFUL

 Nebraska’s waterbodies are in danger.
 Never release bait into a waterbody.
 Always dispose of unused bait on land or in the trash.
 Invasive species including Asian carp and rusty crayfish can be found in fish bait and should never be used.
 Learn to identify invasive bait by looking at species information on this website.
 Many people don’t realize the potential impact releasing bait can have on our native and game fish populations.

-Anglers and Boaters: You are an important partner in preventing the spread of fish diseases and aquatic nuisance species follow these simple steps:
+Anglers and boaters: You are an important partner in preventing the spread of fish diseases and aquatic nuisance species.
+Please follow these simple steps: